BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Substantively, I'm interested in the impacts of environmental interventions and the relationship between diversity and natural resource management.
+bio: Substantively, I'm interested in the impacts of environmental interventions, as well as the relationship between diversity and natural resource management.
 Methodologically, I'm interested in geospatial data, causal inference, and game theory.

 interests:
 - Resource management